 West Angle Bay

-The west-facing beach at West Angle Bay has good views of the opposite headland of the Milford Haven Waterway, and the lighthouse at St Anne's head.
+The west-facing beach at West Angle Bay has good views of the opposite headland of the Milford Haven Waterway and the lighthouse at St Anne's head.
 It is quite a sandy beach with some rocky cliffs and rockpools.
 The Pembrokeshire Coast Path runs around Angle and the bay.
-West Angle Bay is classed as a SSSI (Site of Special Scientific Interest) and has this year once again been awarded the Green Coast Award.
+West Angle Bay is classed as a SSSI (Site of Special Scientific Interest) and has this year once again been awarded a Green Coast Award.
 West Angle Bay has a cafe, ice cream shop, toilets and parking.
 The Pembrokeshire Coastal Cruiser hail and ride bus also runs to and from West Angle Bay and will stop at Newton Farm Campsite.

 Angle Bay (Kilpaison bay)

-Kilpaison Bay is a wide, shallow bay, situated between the headlands of Angle Point and Sawdern Point.
+Kilpaison Bay is a wide, shallow bay situated between the headlands of Angle Point and Sawdern Point.
 It is very popular for bird watching, fishing, cockling and boating.
 Kilpaison is normally much quieter than other nearby beaches, however it is not a particularly sandy beach.
 It is known for its spectacular sunsets and was the inspiration for Welsh Poet Waldo Williams' well-known poem, Cofio (Remembrance).
 The Pembrokeshire Coast Path also runs around Kilpaison Bay and the bay is a Marine Special Area of Conservation.